PanosKolyvakis/AI-to-LaTeX/README.md

 You can find my BLOG on this project [here](https://panoskolyvakis.github.io/blog.html)

+*I would like to deploy this project (perhaps Heroku) on the web once finished
 ## Features

 - Google Custom Search to fetch relevant URLs based on user queries.